azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 I give this plugin two :thumbs_up:!
 ```

-with this plugin, Jekyll will turn this markdown code `:thumbs_up:` into this image:
+with this plugin, Jekyll will turn this markdown code (aka emoji alias) `:thumbs_up:` into this image:
 <img class="emoji" title="thumbs_up" alt="👍️" src="https://cdn.jsdelivr.net/gh/azadeh-afzar/OpenMoji-Jekyll-Plugin@latest/images/color/svg/1f44d-fe0f.svg" width="30em" height="30em" margin="0.5em"> .

 to see all codes and their emoji images, see preview [**page**][preview].